-(1) Options are subject to the satisfaction of service conditions except for those issued to Mr C A Banasik which vested in 2019, these options were not subject to a service condition.

-(2) Options will vest on 31 December 2022 subject to the Company gaining entry into the ASX 300 Index and to meeting a three year service condition to 31 December 2022.

-- (3) Options will vest on 31 December 2022 subject to the achievement of the relative TSR measure detailed in the 2020 Annual Report and to meeting a three year service condition to 31 December 2022. - (4) Options will vest on 31 December 2023 subject to the achievement of the absolute TSR measure detailed in Section 16.2.3 and to meeting a three year service condition to 31 December 2023. - (5) Options will vest on 31 December 2023 subject to the achievement of the relative TSR measure detailed in Section 16.2.3 and to meeting a three year service condition to 31 December 2023.
+- (1) Options are subject to the satisfaction of service conditions.
+Options will vest subject to achievement of the vesting conditions which will be assessed in the year following the measurement period. - (2) Refer to section 16.2.3 for further details.
+Options will vest subject to achieving a market capitalisation, at the end of the assessment period, of greater than \$200 million and which places the Company in the 300 largest companies with a primary listing of ordinary shares on the ASX by market capitalisation and to meeting a three-year service condition to 31 December 2022. - (3) Options will vest subject to the achievement of the relative TSR measure detailed in the 2020 Annual Report and to meeting a three year service condition to 31 December 2022. - (4) Options will vest subject to the achievement of the absolute TSR measure detailed in Section 16.2.3 and to meeting a three year service condition to 31 December 2023. - (5) Options will vest subject to the achievement of the relative TSR measure detailed in Section 16.2.3 and to meeting a three year service condition to 31 December 2023. - (6) Options will vest subject to the achievement of the absolute TSR measure detailed in Section 16.2.3 and to meeting a three year service condition to 31 December 2024. - (7) Options will vest subject to the achievement of the relative TSR measure detailed in Section 16.2.3 and to meeting a three year service condition to 31 December 2024.